blbadger/blbadger.github.io/input-adversarials.md

 In the previous section we saw that the loss gradient with respect to the input $\nabla_a J(O(a; \theta), y)$ of a trained model is able to capture certain features of input images: in particular, the gradient mirrors edges and certain colors that exist in the input.
 This observation leads to an idea: perhaps we could use this gradient to try to make our own input image by starting with some known distribution and repeatedly applying the loss gradient to the input.
 This process mirrors how stochastic gradient descent applies the loss gradient with respect to the model parameters each minibatch step, but instead of modifying the model parameters instead we are going to modify the input itself.

 If we want to apply the loss gradient (of the input) to the input, we need three things: a trained model with parameters $\theta$, and input $a$, and an output $y$.
 One can assign various distributions to be the input $a$, and arbitrarily we can begin with a stochastic distribution rather than a uniform one.
 Next we need an output $y$ that will determine our loss function value: the close the input $a$ becomes to a target input $a'$ that the model expects from learning a dataset given some output $y$, the smaller the loss value.
-We can also arbitrarily choose an expected output $\hat{y}$ with which we use to modify the input, but for a categorical image task it may be best to choose one image label as our target output $\hat{y}$
+We can also arbitrarily choose an expected output $\widehat{y}$ with which we use to modify the input, but for a categorical image task it may be best to choose one image label as our target output $\widehat{y}$

 Each step of this process, the current input $a_n$ is modified to become $a_{n+1}$ as follows

 $$
-a_{n+1} = a_n - \epsilon \nabla_a J(O(a; \theta), \hat{y})
+a_{n+1} = a_n - \epsilon \nabla_a J(O(a; \theta), \widehat{y})
 $$

 Intuitively, a trained model should know what a given output category generally 'looks like', and performing gradient-based updates on an image while keeping the output constant (as a given category) is similar to the model instructing the input as to what it should become to match the model's expectation.